HexSleeves/Review-Gate/readme.md

 # Press Cmd+Shift+R in Cursor
 ```

 ## Heads Up!
 (My Friendly Warnings)

 * **EXPERIMENTAL EVOLUTION!** This is V2 of my power-user move.
 It works because we're very cleverly instructing the AI with MCP integration.
 * **MCP SERVER RUNS LOCALLY:** The rule uses a local MCP server that integrates with Cursor.
 The installer sets this up automatically.
 * **SPEECH PROCESSING IS LOCAL:** Your voice is processed locally using Faster-Whisper AI - nothing goes to the cloud.
 * **PLATFORM COMPATIBILITY:**
-  - **macOS**: Fully tested and works flawlessly
+  * **macOS**: Fully tested and works flawlessly
-  - **Windows**: Implemented and supported
+  * **Windows**: Implemented and supported
-  - **Linux**: Should work but not extensively tested
+  * **Linux**: Should work but not extensively tested
 * **PYTHON & SOX NEEDED:** The installer handles these, but your system needs to support Python 3 and SoX for speech functionality.
 * **CURSOR UPDATES MIGHT CHANGE THINGS:** Future Cursor versions could affect how this rule behaves.
 What works today might need tweaks tomorrow!
 * **REMEMBER THE RULE:** The MCP server is just the engine - you MUST copy the V2 rule to your Cursor settings for automatic activation!

 ## Why V2?
-You Asked For It!
+You Asked For It

 After the original Review Gate gained **100+ forks**, **100+ stars**, **100,000+ impressions**, and countless requests to evolve it further - **you asked for it, I delivered!** The community response was incredible, and the demand for voice commands, visual context, and a more sophisticated interface was overwhelming.
 V2 is my answer to every single feature request and improvement suggestion.

 ## About Me & This Evolution

-This "Review Gate V2" represents the evolution of my original terminal-based rule into a full-featured, multi-modal interaction system.
+This "Review Gate V3" represents the evolution of my original terminal-based rule into a full-featured, multi-modal interaction system.
 It was born from my own desire to truly partner with Cursor's AI using not just text, but voice commands and visual context.
 My goal remains the same: to make every interaction as deep and complete as possible and ensure every available tool call for a big idea gets its chance to shine, making each of those ~500 requests count like gold!

 The V2 system leverages the Model Context Protocol (MCP) to create a seamless bridge between Cursor's AI and a rich, interactive popup interface.
 Whether you're speaking commands, sharing screenshots, or typing follow-ups, it's all designed to keep you in the flow while maximizing the value of each Cursor request.